argonne-lcf/balsam/docs/user-guide/appdef.md

-The `ApplicationDefinition` class provides several *hooks* into stages of the [Balsam Job lifecycle](./jobs.md#the-balsam-job-lifecycle), in the form of methods that can be overriden to implement workflow logic.
+The `ApplicationDefinition` class provides several *hooks* into stages of the [Balsam Job lifecycle](./jobs.md#the-balsam-job-lifecycle), in the form of overridable methods on the class.
 These methods are called by the Balsam Site as it handles your Jobs, advancing them from `CREATED` to `JOB_FINISHED` through a series of state transitions.

 To be more specific, an *instance* of the `ApplicationDefinition` class is created for each `Job` as it undergoes processing.
-The hooks are called as ordinary *instance methods*, wherein the current `Job` is accessible via `self.job` (see examples below).
-You may refer to `self.job` or any other custom methods defined on the class.
+The hooks are called as ordinary *instance methods*, where `self` refers to an `ApplicationDefinition` object handling a particular `Job`.
+The current `Job` can be accessed via the `self.job` attribute (see examples below).
+Of course, you may define any additional methods on the class and access them as usual.

 !!! note "`ApplicationDefinitions` are not persistent!"
     `ApplicationDefinition` instances are created and torn down after each invocation of a hook for a particular Job.
 This is because they might execute days or weeks apart on different physical hosts.
 Therefore, any data that you set on the `self` object within the hook will *not* persist.
-    Instead, hooks can persist arbitrary JSON-serializable data on the `Job` object via `self.job.data`.
+    Instead, hooks can persist arbitrary JSON-serializable data on the `Job` object itself via `self.job.data`.

 Hook methods are always executed in the current `Job`'s working directory with stdout/stderr routed into the file `balsam.log`.
 All of the methods described below are **optional**: the default implementation is essentially a no-op that moves the `Job` state forward.
-Note that if you *do* choose to override a lifecycle hook, it is your responsibility to set the `Job` state appropriately (e.g. `self.job.state = "PREPROCESSED"` in the `preprocess()` function).
+However, if you *do* choose to override a lifecycle hook, it is your responsibility to set the `Job` state appropriately (e.g. you must write `self.job.state = "PREPROCESSED"` in the `preprocess()` function).
 The reason for this is that hooks may choose to *retry* or *fail* a particular state transition; the `ApplicationDefinition` should be the explicit source of truth on these possible actions.